-Connect the supplied batteries to the repeater power adapter.
+Connect the supplied batteries to the repeater power adapter from the NFES# 004150 SLA Battery Kit.

-- The battery and equipment are configured with a POLARIZED interconnect plug.
-Note: Reversing polarity will result in an inoperative repeater.
-The repeater kits are shipped with the polarized plug disconnected and it should be connected before the repeater is turned on. - Turn the main power switch located on the SYSTEM MONITOR Module, to the "ON" position. - If it becomes necessary to replace the batteries, follow the 15 volt battery configuration.
-(See Appendix B)
+- The battery and equipment are configured with a POLARIZED interconnect plug. - Turn the main power switch located on the SYSTEM MONITOR Module, to the "ON" position. - If it becomes necessary to replace the batteries, follow the 15 volt battery configuration.
+(See Appendix B) - Note: If the 4312 VHF Repeater was ordered separately and not part of the 4390 kit, a separate NFES# 4150 SLA Battery Kit must be ordered to properly power up the unit.
+The 4312 does not contain batteries in the kit when shipped from NIRSC.